lunarc/lunarc_docs/docs/batch_system.md

 During its execution, your program would then read and write to local disk.

-In case of Aurora and Erik, the submission directory typically resides on the /lunarc/nobackup centre storage.
+In case of Aurora, the submission directory typically resides on the /lunarc/nobackup centre storage.
 All data left on the node local disks **will be deleted** when your job has finished.
 You need to copy everything of interest to a more permanent storage space such as